dylan-moinse/PhD_Thesis_Dylan_MOINSE_French/README.md

 :x: Enhance custom `\newcommand{}` to avoid code repetition, for example, by customizing author citations or table parameters;
 :x: Provide a front page directly coded in *LaTeX*.

-## Contact
+## Contact :speech_balloon:
-:email: For any questions or contributions, feel free to contact me via *GitHub Issues* or email.
+For any questions or contributions, feel free to contact me via *GitHub Issues* or email.

-## Contributors :busts_in_silhouette:
+## Contributors :handshake:
 <table style="width: 100%;">
   <tbody>
     <tr>